#BeatPlasticPollution Challenge

 Plastic is everywhere.
 It is used in a wide range of sectors including packaging, construction, agriculture, automobiles, electronics, textiles, and healthcare.

 Plastic pollution is a key environmental issue worldwide.
 Of the 4 million tonnes of plastic waste that is thrown away in Canada every year, only 9% is recycled.
-The rest ends up in landfills and the environment, littering parks, beaches, streets, and other places of value.
+The rest ends up in landfills and the environment, littering parks, beaches, streets, and other places of we value.

 Plastic pollution harms wildlife and damages habitats.
 It is found across the world in the air, water, soil, and even in the foods we eat.
 By reducing plastic pollution and improving how we make, use, and manage plastics, we can:

-The challenges
+The challenge

 Try this:

-Challenge #2: Avoid single-use plastic drink bottles or cups
+Avoid single-use plastic drink bottles or cups

 Did you know that over 2.4 million bottles of water are sold in Canada every year?
 That is a lot of plastic bottles!